Before & After: Gail’s Living Room

 My design plan for the living room was born when I found this pair of giant green and yellow tweed pillows at the Salvation Army for $2.50/ea!
 I knew they’d make great sitting pillows on the hearth (when there’s no roaring fire).
 From there, I gathered different tones of green as I found them, with white accents.

-Gail had a great leather sofa, three end tables, and a coffee table as my building blocks for the room.
-The biggest missing pieces were lamps (white: Goodwill, $4; silver: Craigslist, $10) and more seating (banana leaf chairs: Craigslist, $40).
+Gail had a great leather sofa, three end tables, and a coffee table that I used as my building blocks for the room.

 Share this post